Click on the Main Categories above to start your adventure.

 flight reaction', the body changes the way it operates physically in order to

 maximise the strength and energy.
-This reaction is a very powerful response that
+This reaction is a very powerful response

-as running from a threat), we do not use nor absorb the energy the body has
+physical action (such as running from a threat), we do not use nor absorb the

-given us and we quickly become stressed.
-In a performing situation this build up
+energy the body has given us and we quickly become stressed.
+In a performing

-of adrenalin causes symptoms like shaking, excessive sweating and
+situation this build up of adrenalin causes symptoms like shaking, excessive

-hyperventilation, and interferes with the performance.
+sweating and hyperventilation, and interferes with the performance.

 Unfortunately human pride can

-be so strong that fear of public humiliation or disgrace often produces the same
+be so strong that fear of public humiliation or disgrace often produces the

-stress suppresses the body's immune system, makes us very jumpy and alert to
+ways.
+Long-term stress suppresses the body's immune system, makes us very

-potential threats.
-It also interferes with judgement so that we are less likely
+jumpy and alert to potential threats.
+It also interferes with judgement so

-to make sensible, rational decisions or to appraise what is going on
+that we are less likely to make sensible, rational decisions or to appraise

-realistically.
+what is going on realistically.
 So what is anxiety or performance anxiety?
-How do we cope with it
+How

-as performers and how can we help avoid anxiety?
-These are questions I will
+do we cope with it as performers and how can we help avoid anxiety?
+These are

-endeavour to answer in the course of this essay.
+questions I will endeavour to answer in the course of this essay.

 What